Show time for commercial spaceflight at hand

 Rides on the six-passenger, two-pilot SpaceShipTwo sell for $200,000.
 Travel on the two-person Lynx -- one passenger, one pilot -- is priced at $95,000 per flight.

-The suborbital flights reach an altitude of at least 62 miles (100 km), which provides a few minutes of microgravity and a view of Earth juxtaposed against the black sky of space.
+The suborbital flights reach an altitude of at least 62 miles, which provides a few minutes of microgravity and a view of Earth juxtaposed against the black sky of space.

 The rides will be similar to the space hops by NASA Mercury astronauts Alan Shepard and Virgil “Gus” Grissom in May and July 1961 respectively.
 They also will be similar to ones the privately funded experimental SpaceShipOne vehicle made in 2004.

-SpaceShipOne, which won the $10 million Ansari X Prize for the first privately funded manned spaceflights, served as the prototype for a fleet of commercial spaceships for Virgin Galactic, which is owned by British billionaire Richard Branson’s Virgin Group VA.L.
+SpaceShipOne, which won the $10 million Ansari X Prize for the first privately funded manned spaceflights, served as the prototype for a fleet of commercial spaceships for Virgin Galactic, which is owned by British billionaire Richard Branson’s Virgin Group.

 SpaceShipTwo is expected to make its first test flight beyond the atmosphere this year.
 The company has taken almost 500 reservations for flights, which could begin in 2013.